Why people hated permanent daylight saving time when the U.S. last tried it

 When federal officials pitched the concept, the nation was in the grips of an energy crisis because of the Organization of Arab Petroleum Exporting Countries declaring an oil embargo.
 Grasping for solutions, lawmakers made daylight saving time permanent from January 1974 until October 1975.
 Clocks would “spring forward” and not “fall back” for almost two years.

-The thinking was fuel consumption would go down as Americans used the extra evening sunshine for heat and light.
-President Richard M. Nixon estimated 150,000 barrels of oil could be saved a day, the New York Times reported.
+The thinking was that fuel consumption would go down as Americans used the extra evening sunshine for heat and light.
+President Richard M. Nixon estimated that 150,000 barrels of oil could be saved a day, the New York Times reported.

 Signing the bill into law, he said it would “mean only a minimum of inconvenience.”
 Seventy-nine percent of Americans favored the change at the time, according to polling by NORC at the University of Chicago.